 Then mush them up a bit:

-Depending upon which type of jelly you're making (sugar, no-sugar, honey, Stevia, my preference (or if you prefer, Splenda), mix of sugar and Stevia, my preference (or if you prefer, Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jelly you're making (sugar, no-sugar, honey, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 I think the low sugar version is best for both flavor and health.

 Type of jam you